bingyuzhang/bingyu/miscellaneous-en.md

 [researchseminars](https://researchseminars.org/)

-A [website](https://tikzcd.yichuanshen.de/) to dram commutative diagram based on tikzcd.
+A [website](https://tikzcd.yichuanshen.de/) to dram commutative diagrams based on tikzcd.
 Thanks to the author very much!

 # Cooking